VolkovLabs/business-charts/README.md

 ## Introduction

-The Business Charts Panel plugin is a visualization extension for Grafana powered by the Apache ECharts library.

-The Business Charts Panel allows you to integrate charts and graphs created by the [Apache ECharts library](https://echarts.apache.org/en/index.html) into your Grafana dashboard.
+The Business Charts panel allows you to integrate charts and graphs created by the [Apache ECharts library](https://echarts.apache.org/en/index.html) into your Grafana dashboard.

 Apache ECharts is a powerful and versatile data visualization library providing a wide range of chart types including statistical capabilities.
 It is written in pure JavaScript and based on [zrender](http://ecomfe.github.io/zrender/), a lightweight graphic library for chart rendering.